intel/rohd/doc/tutorials/chapter_8/02_finite_state_machine.md

 }
 ```

-Let add a listener to the to listen to the `Steams` and print the outputs when the value changed.
+Let add a listener to the to listen to the `Steam` and print the outputs when the value changed.
 This can be achieved by `.changed.listen()` function.

 ```dart
 if (!noPrint) {